STUDY JAPANESE ONLINE WITH NATIVES HERE

-Jigokudani Park is a famous hot spring area near Nagano.
-The name Jigokudani (地獄谷 lit.: "Hell Valley") is due to steam and boiling water bubbling up from the frozen ground.
+The Jigokudani park is a famous hot spring area near Nagano.
+The name Jigokudani (地獄谷 lit.: "Hell Valley") comes from the steam and boiling water bubbling up from the frozen ground.

-It is famous for its large population of wild snow monkeys that come to the valley during the winter when snow covers the park.
-You monkeys they descend from the steep cliffs and forest to sit in the warm hot springs, and return to the safety of the forests at night.
+It is famous for its large population of wild snow monkeys that come to the valley during winter, when the snow covers the park.
+The macacos descend from the steep cliffs and the forest to sit in the warm hot springs, and return to the safety of the forests at night.

 jigokudani park - the onsen of the monkeys